Byron Community Spirit Shines at Bayleaf Café’s ‘Raffle with Heart’

 Where: Bayleaf Café, 2A Marvell Street, Byron Bay

-Entry: Free, raffle tickets available at Bayleaf Café or online
+Entry: Raffle tickets available at Bayleaf Café or online

 Tickets are available now at Bayleaf Café and online at www.bayleafbyronbay.com.